 Hi!
 My name is Debi Bullard.
 As a long time resident of Denton County, I came to TWU in 1975 to pursue my graduate work in Voice Performance.
 My duties in TWU’s School of Music as a Graduate Teaching Assistant included Opera Workshop, Assistant Director; Women’s Modern Choir, Accompanist; Voice Class Instructor; and Private Voice Lessons Instructor.
 I graduated in May 1977 with an M.A. in Applied Voice Performance, a minor in Harp Performance, and was also recognized as Outstanding Graduate Performer for the year.

-I also met my husband there and will be celebrating our 41st wedding anniversary in August!
+I also met my husband there and we recently celebrated our 42nd wedding anniversary in August!
 Following my graduation from TWU, I took a break from education to be a full-time mom and homemaker.
 During this period I taught private piano from my home in Justin.
 In 1996, I returned to education as a K-5 Music teacher at Justin Elementary, and in 2001 I was recognized at Teacher of the Year for that campus.

 During my tenure, I started and developed a choir program for 3rd through 5th graders, as well as a recorder group to help young musicians develop their aural skills.
 It was also during this time that I completed my studies at UNT’s Kodaly Institute of Texas, earning a national certification of the Organization of American Kodaly Educators.

-Over her 20 years as a public school educator, I have taught classes in general music ranging in size from 16 students to 38 (and those were Kindergarten students!!)
+Over my 20 years as a public school educator, I have taught classes in general music ranging in size from 16 students to 38 (and those were Kindergarten students!!)

 My choral conducting experience led me to 2 years as a secondary teacher in Sanger ISD, during which time I helped develop choirs at the middle school and high school levels, and taught Pre-AP World History.